 It can be extremely dangerous for a person to attempt to recover from Percocet on their own.
 Drug treatment is the safest method of recovery, which generally means going through detox and rehab.

 The detoxification process helps the body cleanse itself of toxins, and it also reduces the severity of withdrawal.
 Medication-assisted treatment is usually recommended for anyone who is addicted to Percocet.
 This allows them to take medications to help with their symptoms.

 After detoxing, the next step is to go to drug rehab.
 That is where the individual receives the necessary counseling to help them stay off Percocet long-term.
 Any co-occurring disorders are addressed during this time, further increasing their chances for long-term success.

 At Ashwood Recovery, we have created an outpatient drug rehab program that has helped so many people in Idaho.
-We have two locations and they are in Nampa and Boise.
 We are in-network with several of the most popular health insurance companies in the state as well.
 This allows us to keep our costs low for our clients.